KCEvers/sdbuildR/README.md

 sdbuildR offers two simulation engines: R and Julia (supported by [JuliaConnectoR](https://github.com/stefan-m-lenz/JuliaConnectoR/)).
-If you would like to run ensemble simulations, use units and implement delay functions, you will need to set up the Julia environment.
+If you would like to run ensemble simulations and use units, you will need to set up the Julia environment.
 Run `use_julia()` to install Julia and required packages (initial setup may take 5–15 minutes):

 ``` r
 sdbuildR::use_julia()